badd-labs/badd-labs/lab1/web3py.md

-To efficiently retrieve the information stored in your Ethereum node, such as blocks and transactions, you can install the Web3py library with Python.
+To efficiently retrieve the information stored in your Ethereum node, such as blocks and transactions, you can use Python to work with the Web3py library.

 1. Install python3
 ```bash